-When first allocated, a boarding place and any associated bursary are secured for the full duration remaining of the student's course at EMS, provided they do not behave in a manner which results in their boarding place being withdrawn and/or have a significant change in circumstances.
+When first allocated, a boarding place and any associated bursary are secured for the full duration remaining of the student's course at EMS, provided they do not behave in a manner that conflicts with the Boarding Terms and Conditions.
+If this happens it can result in their boarding place being withdrawn and/or have a significant change in circumstances.